Asymptotics for Exponential Functionals of Random Walks: Introduction

 Our methodology is based on the fluctuation theory for random walks.
-We encounter two major challenges in the asymptotic analysis of the expectation (\ref{ExpRW}).
-The first one is to find out the simple paths of random walk who makes the main contribution to the expectation (\ref{ExpRW}).
-Inspired by the asymptotic analysis in \cite{AfanasyevGeigerKerstingVatutin2005,AfanasyevBoinghoffKerstingVatutin2012,AfanasyevBoinghoffKerstingVatutin2014,BansayeVatutin2017,VatutinZheng2012} about survival probabilities for Galton-Watson processes in an i.i.d. random environment, we observe that these simple paths have varying characteristics in different regimes, i.e., when $\Lambda=0$, simple paths with local minimum decreasing slowly make the main contribution to the expectation (\ref{ExpRW}); when $\Lambda>0$, the long-term behavior of the expectation (\ref{ExpRW}) is mainly determined by the simple paths with either slowly decreasing local minimum or final vale below a low level.
+There are two major challenges, which are also two key steps, in the asymptotic analysis of the expectation (\ref{ExpRW}).
+The first one is to find out the sample paths of random walk that make the main contribution to the expectation (\ref{ExpRW}).
+Enlightened by the asymptotic analysis of survival probabilities of Galton-Watson processes in an i.i.d. random environment; see \cite{AfanasyevGeigerKerstingVatutin2005,AfanasyevBoinghoffKerstingVatutin2012,AfanasyevBoinghoffKerstingVatutin2014,BansayeVatutin2017,VatutinZheng2012}, we observe that the characteristics of these sample paths vary dramatically in different cases.
+More precisely, sample paths with slowly decreasing local minimum make the main contribution in Case~I and III; the expectation (\ref{ExpRW}) in Case~II mainly replies on sample paths with either the local minimum attained at the beginning of the time interval or the final value below a low level.
+In Case~IV, the main contribution is made by sample paths with early large step.
+The key sample paths in Case~V not only have early large step and low final value but also decay slowly before the large step.
+Different to other cases, the contribution of any sample path can not be asymptotically ignored in Case~VI.
 The second challenge is to provide an exact expression of the limiting coefficients.
-In order to achieve it, we first decompose the simple paths that make the main contribution to the expectation (\ref{ExpRW}) into several divisions at the local minimum and then approximate the contribution of each division to the limiting coefficients with some transformations of a finite subdivision.
+In order to achieve it, we decompose each key sample path into several parts at its local minimum and then seek out the subdivisions that make the main contribution to the expectation (\ref{ExpRW}).
+For instance, the contribution of the key sample paths after large time $K$ is negligible in Case I, III and IV, i.e., the impact of $I_n$ can be well approximated by that of $I_K$.
+However, in Case II and V the key sample paths make the main contribution to the expectation (\ref{ExpRW}) at both the beginning and the end of the time interval, i.e., the impact of $I_n$ can be well approximated by that of $I_K+ (I_n-I_{n-K})$ for large $K$.
+Finally, we give the representations for the limiting coefficients in terms of some transformations of these subdivisions.